sheddyranking/Sci-kit-Learn/README.md

 ## Improvement on our Model

 ### ReviewContainer
-In other to evenly distribute the dataSet[POSITIVE,NEGATIVE] we created a of Reviewcontainer class that we call evenly distribute Methods that we even out our training data and test data equally
+In other to evenly distribute the dataSet[POSITIVE,NEGATIVE] we created a of Reviewcontainer Class that we call evenly distribute Methods that we even out our training data and test data equally.

+### Increasing Numerical Features
+We replaced the CountVectorize() method in bag of words with TfidfVectorizer() in other to increase the models performace.

+### Turning our Model (with grid search)